Chuck Mosley: Death

-On the evening of November 9, 2017, Mosley, 57, was found dead by his partner Pip Logan and their friend on the living room floor of their Cleveland home.
+On the evening of November 9, 2017, Mosley, aged 57, was found dead on the living room floor of his Cleveland home by his partner Pip Logan and their friend.
 Drug paraphernalia was discovered at the scene, with police suspecting a heroin overdose as the cause of death.
 His family released a statement that read:

 After a long period of sobriety, Charles Henry Mosley III lost his life, on November 9th, 2017, due to the disease of addiction.
 We're sharing the manner in which he passed, in the hopes that it might serve as a warning or wake up call or beacon to anyone else struggling to fight for sobriety.
 He is survived by long-term partner Pip Logan, two daughters, Erica and Sophie and his grandson Wolfgang Logan Mosley.
 The family will be accepting donations for funeral expenses.
 Details to follow when arranged.

 Faith No More released the following statement on its Facebook page:

 It's with a heavy, heavy heart we acknowledge the passing of our friend and bandmate, Chuck Mosley.
 He was a reckless and caterwauling force of energy who delivered with conviction and helped set us on a track of uniqueness and originality that would not have developed the way it had had he not been a part.
 How fortunate we are to have been able to perform with him last year in a reunion style when we re-released our very first record.
 His enthusiasm, his sense of humor, his style and his bravado will be missed by so many.
 We were a family, an odd and dysfunctional family, and we'll be forever grateful for the time we shared with Chuck.

 Legacy and influences

 Some of Mosley's influences included David Bowie, Iggy Pop, Roxy Music, Killing Joke, Motown, Michael Jackson and Black Sabbath.
 His rock/rap singing style has been cited as an influence by successful rap rock and nu metal groups such as Korn, Disturbed, and Limp Bizkit.
 Regarding the rap rock genre, Mosley stated in 2017 "I would say I am the originator.
 Some will argue and say the Chili Peppers, and I will say 'No, that was funk'.
 Some will say the Beastie Boys, and I'll say 'No, they were playing punk rock, then they started playing the beats, then they started playing the rock'."

 The original recording of Faith No More's "We Care a Lot", for which he performed the vocals, has been featured as the theme song for the show Dirty Jobs as well as in the movies Grosse Pointe Blank and Bio-Dome.
-The song has also been used in Major League Baseball games to introduce relief pitchers due to the refrain "it's a dirty job, but someone's gotta do it."